Tyrrrz/CliWrap/Readme.md

 While all of these approaches can be used interchangeably, the last two take care of escaping automatically for you, which is useful as you don't have to worry about spaces and other special characters.
 Moreover, the builder approach can automatically format values like `int` or `double` so you don't have to convert them yourself.

-Besides command line arguments, you can also configure other aspects, such as environment variables and working directory:
+Besides command line arguments, you can also configure other aspects, such as environment variables and the working directory:

 ```csharp
 var command = Cli.Wrap("git")